realworldocaml/book/book/gadts/README.md

 ```

 This works well enough, but the advantage of a custom pipeline type is
-that it lets you build various extra services beyond simple execution
+that it lets you build extra services beyond simple execution of the
-of the pipeline.

-Here are some examples of extra services you might want to provide:
+pipeline, e.g.:

 - Profiling, so that when you run a pipeline, you get a
   report of how long each step of the pipeline took.